Aswathykk/P5_js/weekend assignmen_new/documentation.md

 /////////////Issues/////////
--- faced issues relate dto connecting all secenes did for 4, 5 times and some bug fix with ai tools then it worked -- for city animation got some code from git hub and trried integrating that, but faced issues while inegrating
+-- faced issues relate dto connecting all secenes did for 4, 5 times and some bug fix with ai tools then it worked -- for city animation got some code from git hub and trried integrating that, but faced issues while inegrating -- named assets as assests then checked for 30 to 1hr
 ///////future////
 - wuld like to add some more story
 - this was created as  prototype , so would like to make it better